 - Secondly, is the paper clear and well-written?
 Are your arguments well-supported?
 We will have a more in-depth look at this part of academic writing in another post.

-- Lastly, is the paper divided in an introduction, body, and conclusion.
+- Lastly, is the paper divided into introduction, body, and conclusion?

 Do I have to list the sources that I used in academic writing?

 Answer: Your institution gives guidelines on how they want you to list the sources that you use in academic writing.
 This can either be by end notes, footnotes, or a bibliography.
 Recording and using your sources responsibly will prevent you from plagiarizing.
 Plagiarizing is when you use somebody else’s work and ideas and pass it off as your own.
 This is not allowed.

 The best way to begin is to start putting your ideas on paper.
 The first few words do not have to be perfect, and it probably will not be.
 But you will find it easier after you have started.
 Also, do not feel that you must write your ideas and paragraphs in order.
 You can revise, change, and outline it later.

 You can start by creating an outline of what you want to say – just the main points.
 Now fill in around your main points.
 Depending on the length of the paper you can write a few sentences or a few paragraphs about each main point.

 Write the introduction and the conclusion.
 Again, these might be one or two sentences or a whole paragraph of each.

 If your answer is only a paragraph in length, then the main points, introduction and conclusion will become sentences of that paragraph.
 If the answer is an essay, then instead of only sentences these points will become paragraphs.

 Run a spell and grammar check on your computer software.
 Firstly, make sure that the language is set to English (South Africa).
 You can see this at the bottom left, next to the number of words, in Microsoft Word.
 If the language is not correct, click on the language with your left mouse button.
 Select the correct language from the dialog box that appears.